Body Program: Unlock your healthiest body yet. Start now

 Ozempic Important Safety Information: Read more about serious warnings and safety info.

 Ozempic is not known to dangerously interact with alcohol.
 However, that doesn’t mean the combination is safe for everyone.
-Whether you take Ozempic for type 2 diabetes, weight loss, or both, there may still be reasons to avoid alcohol.
-Here’s how drinking alcohol while taking Ozempic affects those taking the medication for managing type 2 diabetes and for weight loss:
+But, whether you take Ozempic for type 2 diabetes, weight loss, or both, there may be reasons to avoid alcohol.
+Here are six things to keep in mind before you mix alcohol and Ozempic.

-If you have type 2 diabetes and take Ozempic to control your blood sugar levels, you may want to exercise more caution when it comes to alcohol.
+If you have type 2 diabetes and take Ozempic to control your blood sugar levels, you may want to exercise caution when it comes to alcohol.
 Alcohol can negatively affect your blood glucose levels while taking Ozempic, causing them to drop too low (hypoglycemia).
+Hypoglycemia can cause dizziness or even fainting.
+In extreme cases, it can cause coma, seizures, and even death.
+While that doesn’t mean you can’t drink any alcohol while you are being treated with Ozempic, it’s a good idea to stay on top of your blood sugar levels if you have diabetes.

 If your diabetes is well controlled, it’s generally considered okay to drink moderately.
-That means fewer than two drinks per day for men, and fewer than one drink per day for women.
-On the other hand, if your diabetes is not well controlled, or if you have other medical conditions—such as high blood pressure, liver problems, or high triglycerides—it may be safest to avoid alcohol entirely.
-You should also avoid alcohol if you are pregnant or breastfeeding.
-Talking to your healthcare provider about your personal risk level is always a good idea.
+That means about two drinks per day for men max and one drink per day for women.
+If your diabetes is not well controlled, or if you have other medical conditions—such as high blood pressure, liver problems, or high triglycerides—it may be safest to avoid alcohol entirely.
+Talk to your healthcare provider about your personal risk level when drinking alcohol on Ozempic.

 Regardless of whether or not your diabetes is well controlled, people with type 2 diabetes should avoid drinking alcohol on an empty stomach.
 Drinking on an empty stomach increases the risk of hypoglycemia.
 Monitor your blood sugar levels when consuming alcohol and watch for symptoms of low blood sugar.

 If you are taking Ozempic solely for weight loss, you may still want to limit your alcohol consumption.
-Excessive alcohol use has been linked with overeating and may be a risk factor for obesity and weight gain — something you’re actively trying to prevent while taking Ozempic.
+Excessive drinking slows your metabolism, has been linked to overeating, and may be a risk factor for obesity and weight gain.

-In particular, people who are more impulsive may be more likely to overeat during or after drinking alcohol.
-Chronic heavy drinking may increase your risk of type 2 diabetes mellitus and pancreatitis.
+People who have impulsive tendencies may be more likely to overeat during or after drinking alcohol.
+Chronic heavy drinking may increase your risk of type 2 diabetes mellitus and pancreatitis (inflammation of the pancreas).

-When drinking moderately, avoid sugary drinks and cocktails containing soda and juice.
+When drinking in moderation, avoid sugary drinks and cocktails containing soda, juice, and syrups.
 Instead, opt for distilled spirits, wine, and low-calorie cocktails.
 No matter who you are, drinking alcohol is never without risk.
-Alcohol consumption may increase your risk of liver disease, heart disease, strokes, cancer, and more.
-And, despite some studies suggesting that moderate drinking comes with certain health benefits, a new analysis has concluded that many of those studies were poorly designed, and that the opposite is true: no amount of drinking seems to be good for you.
+Alcohol consumption may increase your risk of liver disease, heart disease, stroke, cancer, and more.

 While sugary drinks may stand in the way of your weight loss goals, moderate alcohol consumption is typically not associated with obesity (heavy drinking is).
-Moderate alcohol consumption means you drink fewer than two drinks per day if you’re a guy, and one drink or less if you’re a woman.
-For perspective:
+Moderate alcohol consumption means no more than two drinks per day for men and one drink per day for women.
+For perspective, one drink is defined as one 12-ounce beer, 1.5 ounces of liquor, and 4 ounces of wine.

 Remember that consuming alcohol is never without risk.
 While it may be safe to drink moderately while taking Ozempic, have a conversation with your healthcare provider to be sure that consuming alcohol won’t have a negative impact on your treatment plan.